 If you or a loved one are at the stage where an open wound has already occurred, and you don’t know where to start or who to call – please call our office immediately to dress the wound and discuss treatment for the venous leg ulcers.
-Protecting that wound for infection and preventing any future ulcers are important.
+Protecting that wound from infection and preventing any future ulcers is important.

 Please visit our website where you can learn more about wound care and venous insufficiency and the best possible treatments:

 Want to learn more about venous wounds and treatments?
 Call our main clinic in Glendale, Arizona today at 602-298-8346.